osquery/osquery/CONTRIBUTING.md

 Complete your CLA here: <https://code.facebook.com/cla>

-By contributing to osquery, you agree that your contributions will be licensed under both the `LICENSE` file and the `COPYING` file in the root directory of this source tree.
+By contributing to osquery you agree that your contributions will be licensed as defined on the [LICENSE](LICENSE) file.

 ## Guidelines for contributing features to osquery core